Androidsignal/gst_text/README.md

 A customizable Flutter widget to calculate and display GST (Goods & Services Tax) with flexible UI options.

 Flutter GST Text Widget – Easily calculate and display GST, total amount, and tax breakdown in your Flutter apps.
-Supports CGST, SGST, IGST, custom percentages, and formatted currency display.
+Supports merit(5%),standard(18%),demerit(40%), custom percentages, and formatted currency display.

 ---